 - Syntactic accuracy: Entry is not in the domain. - Examples: fmale in gender, text in numerical attributes, ...
-Can be checked quite easy. - Semantic accuracy: Entry is in the domain but not correct - Example: John Smith is female - Needs more information to be checked (e.g. "business rules"). - Completeness: is violated if an entry is not correct although it belongs to the domain of the attribute. - Example: Complete records are missing, the data is biased (A bank has rejected customers with low income.) - Unbalanced data: Dataset might be extremely biased to one type of records. - Example: Defective goods are a very small fraction of all. - Timeliness: Is the available data up to date?
+Can be checked quite easy. - Semantic accuracy: Entry is in the domain but not correct - Example: John Smith is female - Needs more information to be checked (e.g. "business rules"). - Completeness: is violated if an entry is not correct although it belongs to the domain of the attribute. - Example: Complete records are missing, the data is biased (A bank has rejected customers with low income.) - Unbalanced data: The data set might be biased extremely to one type of records. - Example: Defective goods are a very small fraction of all. - Timeliness: Is the available data up to date?